openxla/stablehlo/docs/spec.md

 ![](images/spec/all_to_all.svg)

-Within each process group in the StableHLO grid, splits the values of the `operand` tensor along `split_dimension` into parts, scatters the split parts between the processes, concatenates the scattered parts along `concat_dimension` and produces a `result` tensor.
+Within each process group in the StableHLO process grid, splits the values of the `operand` tensor along `split_dimension` into parts, scatters the split parts between the processes, concatenates the scattered parts along `concat_dimension` and produces a `result` tensor.

-The operation splits the StableHLO grid into `process_groups` as follows:
+The operation splits the StableHLO process grid into `process_groups` as
+follows:

   * `channel_id <= 0`,
     `cross_replica(replica_groups)`.